steinee/RepData_PeerAssessment1/PA1_template.md

 ```
 As you can see above, there is no change to the days that had all of the data as shown by the differences being equal to zero.
 The only changes are for the days that had no data (all NAs).
 The values for those missing days are shown above in ndailySteps$steps.

-## Are there differences in activity patterns between weekdays and weekends?
+##Weekday vs. weekend patterns
+Are there differences in activity patterns between weekdays and weekends?
 First, lets create a factor to identify weekend days from days during the week.
 We'' convert the date text to a date object and wee if it is either a Saturday or Sunday and mark those as "weekend".
 Then we'll mark everything else as "weekday".
 Finally, we'll check the summary to be sure we have the factor with two levels as needed.

 ```r
 newDS$weekOrEnd <-